Fixed-scope workflow fix

 Train the team on the new process

-Make sure the people using the workflow know what changed, what still needs human review, and where the new process starts and ends.
+Make sure the people using the workflow know what the AI handles, what still needs human review, and where the workflow starts and ends.

 Measure whether the change stuck